Awesome Mitten’s Guide to Exploring Fayette Historic State Park

 As you continue to cross off items on your MI bucket list, don’t forget to add a few Upper Peninsula lighthouses to your itinerary.

-There are several Michigan lighthouses that are located nearby Fayette Historic State Park, including the Sand Point Lighthouse in Ludington Park and the Manistique East Breakwater Light in Schoolcraft County.
+There are several Michigan lighthouses that are located near Fayette Historic State Park, including the Sand Point Lighthouse in Ludington Park and the Manistique East Breakwater Light in Schoolcraft County.

 Where to Eat Near Fayette Historic State Park